HackYourFutureBelgium/lab-antwerp-1/student-bios/omerjava.md

 ## Education

 I have studied Economics at Singapore Management University.
-I can speak English, Turkish and intermediate level Nederlands.
+I can speak English, Turkish and intermediate level Dutch.

 ## Interests